AnyBody/anybody-tutorial/Muscle_modeling/lesson5.md

 ![Muscle length plot](_static/lesson5/image8.png)

 The interesting point here is that with the long tendon and the high load, the muscle no longer contracts uniformly.
-In fact, the muscle extends for much of the movement due to the decreasing load which causes the elastic tendon to contract instead.

 While the two-parameter muscle model captures many of the properties of real muscles it also fails to reflect important parts of muscle